toolness/weblitmapper/README.md

 boolean value, if the variable exists with *any* value (even the empty string), the boolean is true; otherwise, it's false.

+* `MONGODB_URL` is the URL to the MongoDB instance.
+If not present, `mongodb://localhost/weblitmapper` is used.

 * `LOGINAPI_AUTH` is the *username:password* pair that will be
   used to authenticate with the Webmaker login server, e.g.
   `john:1234`.